thecredibleway/thecredibleway-com/docs/jesus/crediblilty/is-jesus-alive.md

 1. Acknowledge that you have sinned and fallen short of God's standards - repent and tell God that you now turn from not believing in Jesus and from your sin.
-Put your faith and trust in Jesus Christ as your Saviour & Lord (someone you obey without hesitation i.e. a full surrender).
+Put your faith and trust in Jesus Christ as your Savior & Lord (someone you obey without hesitation i.e. a full surrender).
 Believe that He has heard your request and granted it ([Rom 10:13](https://www.biblegateway.com/passage/?search=Rom%2010%3A13&version=NKJV)), as He cannot lie ([Num 23:19](https://www.biblegateway.com/passage/?search=Num%2023%3A19&version=NKJV)).
 Say out loud that Jesus is your Lord and you believe that He died and God raised Him from the dead and that your sins are washed by His Blood that was shed for you and me.